stewones/borda/docs/draft.md

  * example for lock/unlock security
  */
 const salesAgg = await query()
-  .unlock(true) // only works in the server .collection('Sale')
+  .unlock() // only works in the server .collection('Sale')
   .include([
     'author',